MB154/Fire-Detection-and-Localization/README.md

 For requirements:
 Check requirements for general requirements.
-Addittionally check yolov5 and MiDaS requirements provided. for extra help you can check the README of Yolov5 and Midas.
+Addittionally check yolov5 and MiDaS requirements provided.
+For extra help you can check the README of Yolov5 and Midas.

 To run the code use the FireD&L.ipynb